clebert/pageobject/docs/index.md

 Your tests can be written using any browser automation framework, all you need is an appropriate adapter.
 An adapter connects a specific browser automation library with [@pageobject/class](api-references/class.md).

-The following adapters already exist:
+The following adapters are available:

 - [@pageobject/selenium-adapter](api-references/selenium-adapter.md) → [Selenium][selenium]

-are planned:

-- @pageobject/adapter-protractor → [Protractor][protractor]
-- @pageobject/adapter-puppeteer → [Puppeteer][puppeteer]

 **This implementation is inspired by a Facebook talk at the SeleniumConf Berlin 2017:**